CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

  1. Now go to **SQLVM** Azure Arc - SQL Server resource and Select the **Environment Health** under settings from left side menu.

     Now select the below details:
-    * **Account Type:** Select **Domain User Account** from the drop down menu.
+    * **Account Type:** Select **Domain User Account** from the drop-down menu.
-    Now click on the **Download configuration Script** button to download the Powershell script.
+    Now click on the **Download configuration Script** button to download the PowerShell script.

     [](.././media/sqlvm.png "sqlsearch")

- 1. Now you will see one powershell script is downloaded.
+ 1. Now you will see one PowerShell script is downloaded.

     [](.././media/download.png "sqlsearch")

- 1. Now Open the powershell from your LABVM Desktop and run this command to copy this script in the **SQLVM** Machine.
+ 1. Now Open the PowerShell from your LABVM Desktop and run this command to copy this script in the **SQLVM** Machine.

     ``` Copy-VMFile "sqlvm" -SourcePath "C:\Users\arcadmin\DownloadsAddSqlAssessment.ps1" -DestinationPath "C:\LabFiles\DownloadsAddSqlAssessment.ps1" -CreateFullPath -FileSource Host ```

- 1. Now Open your **SQLVM** from the Hyper-v Manager and enter **demo@pass123** to login.
+ 1. Now Open your **SQLVM** from the Hyper-VManager and enter **demo@pass123** to login.

- 1. Open File explorer in the **SQLVM** and navigate to **C:\LabFiles\** this directory and right click on **DownloadsAddSqlAssessment.ps1** powershell script and select **Run with powershell** to run the powershell script to schedule the task that will generate the assessment and logs.
+ 1. Open File explorer in the **SQLVM** and navigate to **C:\LabFiles\** this directory and right click on **DownloadsAddSqlAssessment.ps1** PowerShell script and select **Run with PowerShell** to run the PowerShell script to schedule the task that will generate the assessment and logs.

     [](.././media/file.png "sqlsearch")

- 1. After running the Powershell script, Navigate to **C:\sqlserver\SQLAssessment** directory in File explorer and you will be able to see some files and folders.
-These are the assessments and logs that is generated using the powershell script.
+ 1. After running the PowerShell script, navigate to **C:\sqlserver\SQLAssessment** directory in File explorer and you will be able to see some files and folders.
+These are the assessments and logs that is generated using the PowerShell script.